DevExpress-Examples/asp-net-web-forms-grid-calculate-variance/Readme.md

 }
 ```

 The [CustomSummaryCalculate](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridBase.CustomSummaryCalculate) event handler calculates custom group and total summaries.
 The event fires for each row involved in summary calculation.
-When calculating the total summary value, the event is raised for each data row ('Calculate' stage), before (`Start` stage) and after (`Finalize` stage) processing rows.
+When calculating the total summary value, the event is raised for each data row (the `Calculate` stage), before (the `Start` stage) and after (the `Finalize` stage) processing rows.
 At the `Finalize` stage, the result total summary value is assigned to the [e.TotalValue](https://docs.devexpress.com/CoreLibraries/DevExpress.Data.CustomSummaryEventArgs.TotalValue) property.

 ```csharp
 decimal totalSumUnitPrice;